-Heroku [$39/month].
+Heroku [$30/month].
 With the amount of traffic Minafi gets, it could run on a $5/month Digital Ocean server.
 But then I’d be responsible for dev ops to keep things running.
 Heroku may be expensive, but it’s fast and stable – allowing me to sleep well at night!
 This price includes a hobby web server, a hobby background job, and a Postgres database.
 I might switch to Digital Ocean in time, but I’d rather just stay there and pay for it from Minafi’s revenue.
 One of my 2021 goals is to learn more about DevOps (Docker/Kubernetes), so we’ll see if this cost goes down.

-The total amount of these 8 services? $237/month.
-That’s the baseline cost to run Minafi each month as of today, April 27, 2019.
+The total amount of these services? $45/month.
+That’s the baseline cost to run Minafi each month as of today, January 20, 2021.

 Who knows where all this will lead long-term, but for now I’m enjoying spending money on Minafi with the intent on improving it and growing it.

-Rounding that up to include expanding into other services and educational content, the amount is closer to $400/month, or nearly $5,000/year.
+Rounding that up to include expanding into other services and educational content, the amount is closer to $100/month, or say $1,000/year.
 This is way higher than the cost to just “run” the site – but it includes the cost to try to grow it, and also learn more.

-Add on to that the occasional FinCon, and you’re already talking $2k/year or more.
-That means if I were to stop working today, I’d need roughly $100,000 to keep Minafi running (expenses * 25) if it didn’t bring in any income.
+Add on to that the occasional FinCon, and you’re already talking $3k/year or more.
+That means if I were to stop working today, I’d need roughly $3k*25 = $75,000 to keep Minafi running if it didn’t bring in any income.
 The hope today is that it does become at least self-sufficient.

 Monthly Income and Expenses Report

-Note: This will be updated every month.
+Note: This will be updated every month (or whenever I remember).
 I’d rather continue to keep this up to date rather than post new reports each month, due to the topic being unrelated from my overall vision for Minafi.